 Careers in Creative Industries: media, publishing & digital comms

 Description of event: The new Careers in the Creative Industries event replaces 'Working in the Media'.
 As creative as it is technical, the event will now also cover digital media and digital comms, whilst remaining the prime focus for Cambridge students who want to find out more about careers in journalism, radio and TV, film, publishing, science communication, media law and media management.
 Many of our alumni now working in this fast-paced sector benefited from attending this event whilst at Cambridge.

 In 2014 the rebranded event attracted 332 students (from first-year undergraduates to final-year PhDs and alumni).
-In 2013 students and alumni were given the opportunity to meet 43 employers/professional bodies, course providers and individual graduates who had come along to talk about their opportunities and experiences.
+Students and alumni were given the opportunity to meet 56 employers/professional bodies, course providers and individual graduates who had come along to talk about their opportunities and experiences.

 Open To: National and local media organisations who take on graduates regularly or from time to time; media course providers and media industry associations; individual graduates now working in media jobs (many are Cambridge alumni); and, if space allows, student societies.